Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Related work

 \subsection{Hierarchical structure and multi-label learning for value prediction}

 Our core question---whether HO structure helps basic-value prediction---connects to two mature ML literatures: multi-label learning and hierarchical classification.
 Multi-label classification is difficult when labels are non-mutually exclusive, skewed, and supported by limited positive evidence \citep{ZhangZhou2014}.
 Hierarchical classification studies how label taxonomies can share statistical strength and impose structure.
-These insights motivate our HO-aware variants: HO labels may reduce effective sparsity, but rigid enforcement can increase error propagation when parent predictions are uncertain \citep{SillaFreitas2011}.
+Recent work on hierarchical text classification explores label-based attention and global label-graph modeling to share information across levels, mitigate error propagation, and improve lower-level labels under hierarchical imbalance \citep{Zhang2022,Liu2024}.
+These insights motivate our HO-aware variants: HO labels may reduce effective sparsity, but rigid enforcement can increase error propagation when parent predictions are uncertain \citep{SillaFreitas2011,Wang2024}.

 A related theme is the role of \emph{context} when a single sentence provides limited evidence.
-Hierarchical document models (e.g., sentence-then-document encoders) improve classification by modeling multi-granular context \citep{Yang2016}.
+Hierarchical document models (e.g., sentence-then-document encoders) improve classification by modeling multi-granular context \citep{Yang2016}, and prior analyses in hierarchical text classification show that representation choices across levels can materially affect downstream performance \citep{Stein2019}.
 This suggests HO structure may be most effective as guidance combined with careful control of context, rather than as a brittle hard constraint.